Jewellery Classes

 1 x Chunk of Unipol polishing compound

-1 x Set of plastic containers for storage (some of the items shouldn't be kept in contact with others)
+1 x Small toolbox and plastic containers for storage (some of the items shouldn't be kept in contact with others)

 The studio maintains a collection of pliers and files which are available for use by students during short courses, evening classes and workshops, so there is no need to purchase these right away, but if your plan is to make jewellery at your own home you will need these as well.
 I offer the starterpacks below for purchase.